Are students required to attend New Student Orientation?

-A: Program participants are USC Salkehatchie students for the first 2 years while completing prerequisite courses on the suggested nursing curriculum, then become a USC Columbia student once accepted into the Upper Division to complete the last 2 years of the program.
-While a USC Salkehatchie student, participants pay USC Salkehatchie’s tuition, yet once accepted in the Upper Division and become a USC Columbia student, participants pay USC Columbia’s tuition rates.
-Although a USC Columbia student, participants remain physically on the USC Salkehatchie campus (Allendale or Walterboro) to complete Upper Division course work and clinical experiences.
+A: Program participants are USC Salkehatchie students for the first 2 years while completing prerequisite courses, then become a USC Columbia student once accepted into the Upper Division to complete the last 2 years of the program.
+While a USC Salkehatchie student, participants pay USC Salkehatchie’s tuition, yet once accepted in the Upper Division and become a USC Columbia student, participants pay USC Columbia’s tuition rates and fees.
+Students remain physically on the USC Salkehatchie campus (Allendale or Walterboro) to complete Upper Division course work and clinical experiences in the Salkehatchie region.

 Q: How many students are accepted into the Upper Division and how competitive is the program?

 A: Currently, we accept up to 16 students each year into the Upper Division portion of the program.
 The number of applicants varies each year and progression is based solely on GPA in designated courses as outlined by the USC College of Nursing (see bolded courses on the Sample BSN Curriculum Plan).
 Competitiveness varies from year to year and is based on the number of applicants and the GPA of each applicant.

 Q: How are courses delivered throughout the Upper Division portion of the program?